samanthasrkim/PF_SPAMS_Nieuwolda/README.md

 For the daily evapotranspiration:
 <a href="https://www.knmi.nl/nederland-nu/klimatologie/gegevens/monv">https://www.knmi.nl/nederland-nu/klimatologie/gegevens/monv</a>

-For this repository, I've made csv file available with the stations of interest in he Groningen region:
+For this repository, I've made a csv file with the available stations in a region of interest in the Groningen region:
 <img src="pics/input_SPAMS_example.png" width="600">

 ## 2. SPAMS model

-Details on the SPAMS model has been developped by Philip Conroy and can be found in the publication:
+Details on the SPAMS model has been developped by TUDelft and can be found in the publication:
 <a href="https://www.sciencedirect.com/science/article/pii/S0016706123003762">https://www.sciencedirect.com/science/article/pii/S0016706123003762</a>

 ## 3. Run the Jupyter notebook